‘Arrogant’ Gyan rather apologised to his fans – Godwin Martey

-The assaulted Chief Executive Officer of Websoft Solutions, Godwin Martey, has emphatically stated that the General Captain of the Black Stars, Asamoah Gyan, did not apologise to him personally and that any apology rendered was targeted at the player’s fans.
+The Chief Executive Officer of Websoft Solutions, Godwin Martey, who has ben allegedly assaulted by Asamoah Gyan, has emphatically stated that the General Captain of the Black Stars did not apologise to him personally and that any apology rendered was targeted at the player’s fans.

 This comes after Asamoah Gyan, over the weekend, apologized to his teeming fans for using the words found in an audio of their confrontation after a tennis match.